chriswhong/ReallySimpleOpenData/README.md

 # ReallySimpleOpenData (RSOD)
-A no-frills open data portal built with node, express, mongodb and angular
+A no-frills open data portal built with node, express, mongodb and angular.
+Development site is live at [http://rsod.herokuapp.com](http://rsod.herokuapp.com)

 ## Key Tenets
 - You don't need expensive or complicated software to have an Open Data Portal